HuMingLab/SnapFISH/README.md

 ## Required Input

+SnapFISH requires two text files described below as an input.
 The example of input files can be found in the ext folder.

 1. 3D_COOR.txt : the txt file containing 3D coordinates information as the following columns (separated by tab)
   * Col #1 `chr`: chromosome number